 In PHP, die and exit are functions that stop the execution of a script.
 They are similar, but there are a few differences between them:

-2. exit can accept an exit status code as an argument, which can be used to indicate the success or failure of the script.
-The die function does not support this.
+dieis an alias of theexitfunction, so they are interchangeable.exitcan accept an exit status code as an argument, which can be used to indicate the success or failure of the script.
+Thediefunction does not support this.exitcan also accept an optional message as an argument, which will be printed to the output before the script terminates.
+Thediefunction also supports this.

 Here’s an example of how you can use both functions: